xarf/xarf-specification/xarf-specification_0.2-draft.md

 * Optional or mandatory as defined in the corresponding schema

+## Appendix A: RFC2822 container
+RFC2822 containers are used in `SECURE` and `BULK` context to preserve all mandatory X-ARF header fields.
+Every X-ARF RFC2822 container must hold a completely valid X-ARF message which consists of any given X-ARF type (`PLAIN`, `SECURE`, or `BULK`).
+The RFC2822 encapsulated message's MIME part is named `xarf.eml`.
+After the extraction of one single X-ARF message out of an RFC2822 container by either decryption, verifying or removing a signature or iteration over all bulk mime parts it can be re-injected into the default X-ARF import process.

+Although the usage of RFC2822 containers offers the possibility of cascaded X-ARF messages, for complexity reasons this is not recommended and should be solely used in mutual agreement of abuse reporter and recipient.
+Thus, in general the recursion of cascaded RFC2822 containers should not exceed depth 2 for signed or encrypted bulk messages and depth 1 otherwise.
+Furthermore, no bulk in bulk container is allowed.

-### Content of the 2nd MIME part: Mandatory and optional keys/fields
+## Appendix B: Content of the 2nd MIME part in plain context

-Within the 2nd MIME part, the following mandatory and optional fields are used.
+Within the 2nd MIME part of a plain X-ARF message, the following mandatory and optional fields are used.
 Furthermore, specific reports may use specific mandatory or optional fields.

 ##### Reported-From: [mandatory][only once]